This Asian fusion pasta salad bathes crunchy vegetables in a sweet, tangy dressing.

 In a large bowl, whisk together the soy sauce, vinegar, sesame oil, and honey.
 Stir in the carrots, bell pepper, green onions, and pasta mixture.

-You can serve immediately or cover and refrigerate for 2 hours to chill.
-If serving immediately, stir in the avocado.
-If chilling, stir in the avocado just before serving.
+Serve immediately or cover and refrigerate for 2 hours to chill.
+If serving immediately, gently stir in the avocado.
+If chilling, gently stir in the avocado just before serving.

-Tip: Use a box grater to shred carrots or buy packaged pre-shredded carrots.
+Tip: To save money, buy a bag of carrots and use a box grater to shred them.
+To save time, buy packaged pre-shredded carrots.